 It’s such an exciting time for us here in Canada.
 In a few short weeks we’ll be celebrating a huge milestone for our country: its 150th birthday!
-We wanted to show our Canadian pride with some fun Canada Day decorating ideas, and this printable O Canada banner and watercolour art idea are the first!
+We wanted to show our Canadian pride with some fun Canada Day decorating ideas, and these printable Canada Day banner and watercolour art ideas are the first!

 We’re so honoured to be a part of a nation-wide Canadian blogger Canada Day DIY extravaganza hosted by the extremely talented Lucy of Craftberry Bush.
 If you have not seen her blog, or aren’t following her Instagram account, you are missing out!

 Be sure to check out all of the inspiring and creative Canada150 ideas from our fellow Canadian blogger friends through the links below.
 There’s everything from food, decorations to games and more to bring out our Canadian colours of red and white on July 1st.

 We’ve been looking forward to creating a Canada Day banner for quite a few years and decided to combine two crafts that Jane is loving these days: watercolour painting and brush lettering.

 Disclosure: This post contains affiliate links for your shopping convenience (indicated with *).
 You can find our full disclosure here.